vvkshrrma/Cicada---Student-Management-System/README.md

 # Cicada---Student-Management-System
 Cicada - Student Management System streamlines student data management by integrating Python with MySQL.
 It offers secure admin login, enabling efficient storage, access, and management of student records.

+Before running the project, ensure that all prerequisites are met.
+Install **MySQL Server** from the official website and set up the **MySQL Python Connector** to enable the connection between Python and MySQL.
+Additionally, install the Python MySQL library using the command: `pip install mysql-connector-python`.
+Once installations are complete, configure the script by updating the `host`, `user`, and `passwd` values to match your MySQL server credentials.
+For instance: `mydb = mysql.connector.connect(host="your_host", user="your_username", passwd="your_password")`.
+These steps ensure a seamless connection between Python and MySQL for the project.